masif2002/AZ-900-notes/README.md

 ## PaaS
 * Azure App Services is a PaaS
 * Includes autoscaling features, CI/CD, containers, staging and dev environments, etc ...
+* PaaS mainly consists of two components: Packaged Code & Configurations

 ## Regions
 * Usually, there is only one region per country, but in Azure, some countries have multiple regions
 * As of now, Azure has over 60+ regions
+* You **must** select a region while creating more resources

 ### Region Pair
 * In Azure, you have something called a region pair, where two regions are paired.
 And these paired regions have highest speed connections and special treatment during Azure updates